-In order to do well at school, students must be prepared with the proper tools.
-Backpacks or book bags are recommended to carry books to and from school.
-In addition, all personal items (backpack, sweatshirts, jackets, pencil boxes, etc) should be labeled with the student's full name and grade level in permanent marker.
+In order to do well at school, you must be prepared with the proper tools.
+Student book bags and backpacks should look professional and be reflective of the scholarly effort and hard work we expect from all students.
+Please do not purchase any bags with rollers.
+If your child has medical reasons for not being able to carry a standard backpack, please contact the school office.
+In addition, all personal items (backpack, sweatshirts, jackets, pencil boxes, etc.) should be labeled with the student's full name and grade level in permanent marker.